 Replicating the research: July

 Our next step was to repeat the experiment in July by building six new compost piles.
 This time we decided to move the trial off the concrete pads so we could eliminate possible contamination.
-The six piles were built on level ground to ensure every inch was being aerated by our Global Repair Sittler1014 compost turner.
+The six piles were built on level ground to ensure that every inch was being aerated by our Global Repair Sittler1014 compost turner.

 We also decided to make an adjustment to our compost recipe.
 We doubled the amount of leaves so our piles would have better structure and allow more airflow through the pile.
 We learned from our May piles that food waste can be very high in moisture and that there must be a substantially high amount of brown material in the pile to properly absorb and manage the moisture.
-We also suspected this new recipe would grow more beneficial organisms, specifically fungi.
+We also suspected this new recipe would grow more beneficial organisms, especifically fungi.
 Since fungi live on logs, sticks, leaves and other woody material in the environment, we hoped that the extra leaves would help us make compost with higher numbers of fungi.

 The management of the new compost piles was also slightly modified from the previous trial.
 As before, three piles were turned according to NOP guidelines and three piles were turned when temperatures reached 160-degrees F or higher.
 However, we decided to also turn the TAT piles whenever a significant amount of actinobacteria was visually apparent.
 We hypothesized that if the temperatures reached the critical threshold during the nighttime hours, depleting oxygen levels, then we would see the effects in the morning by looking for actinobacteria.